SyedAzizEnam/MPC-Controller/README.md

 # Model Predictive Control with Latency

-To handle latency the actuators were constrained to the previous actautions for one time step.
+To handle latency the actuators were constrained to the previous actuations for one time step.
 ```
   for (int i = delta_start; i < delta_start + latency_steps; i++)
   {